3 Things to Consider as You Learn More About What AI Means for Your Industry

 “The president’s nude erection has split his party.”

 Laughter aside, AI is already a major part of our lives and will continue to play an even bigger role.
-Booking travel through a chatbot, trusting that Siri has directions to downtown, disease mapping during COVID (two past attendees of my FP&A programs work at Metabiota which does just this)...these AI tools have already made their way into our day-to-day existence.
-The question, and challenge, is how to work with the tools to stay in control while bringing incredible possibility to our lives.
+Booking travel through a chatbot, trusting that Siri has directions to downtown, disease mapping during COVID (two past attendees of my FP&A programs work at Metabiota which does just this)…these AI tools have already made their way into our day-to-day existence.
+The question, and challenge, is how to work with the tools to stay in control while bringing incredible possibilities to our lives.

 I’ll be following new trends closely and investing time into what AI means for the FP&A community.
 I think we’re still in the first inning but I foresee the next few years, accelerated by COVID, as changing the FP&A landscape.
 I urge you to do the same within your own field.
 There is much to learn and adapt to and this is an exciting time with rapid development.